Skip to main content

 When ticket buyers purchase a ticket with delayed download, they receive an email with an order confirmation.
 This will include which event tickets were purchased for, how many tickets they bought and the price per ticket.

-If your event already has tickets on sale, we do not recommend setting up delayed download mid-sale.
-Some ticket buyers have already received a ticket, while others are still waiting for a ticket.
-This causes confusion, and you don't want that.
+If your event already has tickets on sale, we recommend not enabling delayed download mid-sale.
+Some ticket buyers may already have received their tickets, while others are still waiting, which can cause confusion.

 The moment you deactivate the delayed download option, all ticket buyers will receive an email with a button to download the tickets.